grafitely/Note-to-keyboard/README.md

-# NoteParser
+# Note to keyboard
-takes in a musical note and maps it to a keyboard input
+translates musical notes to keyboard inputs